kreier/benchmark/nbench/README.md

 mk@mbp:~/nbench-byte-2.2.3 $ ./nbench
 ```

-## Error messages under macOS
+## Error messages under macOS - and fix

-If you try to run the 5 steps under macOS the `make` command will throw the error `ld: library not found for -lcrt0.o`.
-The solution ...
-I have to find.
+If you try to run the 5 steps under macOS the `make` command will throw the error `ld: library not found for -lcrt0.o` since static linking is not supported in macOS.
+Edit the file [Makefile](https://github.com/kreier/benchmark/blob/main/nbench/nbench-byte-2.2.3/Makefile) in the nbench folder with `nano Makefile`.
+Go down to line 25 and remove `-s --static`.
+Save with `Ctrl+O` and exit with `Ctrl+X`.

+The new error is now from sysspec.c that 'malloc.h' is not found.
+This is because a condition in [sysspec.h](https://github.com/kreier/benchmark/blob/main/nbench/nbench-byte-2.2.3/sysspec.h) from line36 to 38 is wrong interpreted.
+Just comment these three lines with some `//` in front of them.
+After that the `make` compiles the working nbench program.

 ## Data collection 2005 - 2020: